 - Bear in mind that they were just the first ones on-site in both instances.
 Anyone with a pair of working eyes...or, failing that, one working eye, would have been able to see what they did.
 And be a lot less shrill when telling people about it.
 And probably cut down on all the running time by having a driver's license and car.

 - Mondegreen: Many mishear the names Rojium and Tanium (radioactive elements named after two scientists in the film) as "Roji-Panty".
-The fact this is never actually explained in the English dub (and in which all the character names are changed around anyway) doesn't help matters.
+The fact this is never actually explained in the English dub doesn't help, not that it would make any sense if it was explained, since all the character names have been changed around anyway.

 - Nonindicative Name: Space Chief is never seen to go into space.
 He's more like Lower Atmosphere Chief, really.

 - Of course, those idiot kids gave him the name, so it's hardly his fault.

 - In the original Japanese release he was known as Ironsharp, apparently.
 This isn't really any better than Space Chief, since neither his ship or his superhero costume imply sharpness, with the possibly exception of his tablesaw helmet.

 - No Swastikas: Rather bizarrely and unintentionally averted with the infamous "Hitler Building," a stock footage building featuring a gigantic mural of Adolf Hitler.

 - Overly Long Fighting Scene: The infamous final showdown between Space Chief and the Neptunians lasts longer than most Yes songs and is pretty much composed of the same few shots repeated ad nauseum.

 - Parental Abandonment: No-one seems to care that the kids are just wandering aimlessly around town.

 - Space Clothes